cynthiatreger/az-routing-guide-ep4-chained-nvas/README.md

 <img width="900" alt="image" src="https://user-images.githubusercontent.com/110976272/215562521-9ea33195-9c46-4de0-b2e8-e7842c711a6f.png">

 ## 4.3.
-Step 2: Branch Connectivity & FW NVA transit for Spoke1 VNET
+Step 2: End-to-end Connectivity & FW NVA transit between Spoke1 VNET and the branches

 Now that the connectivity between the FW NVA and the On-Prem branches via the Concentrator NVA is confirmed, in this section we will see how to extend this connectivity end-to-end and provide FW transit between the Spoke1 VNET and the branches.